What Are the Different Types of Light Bulbs?

 From indoor lamps and overhead lighting to patio lanterns and reading lights for the bed, there's an appropriate bulb for every fixture.
 However, choosing a suitable bulb for lighting fixtures has been complicated because of the emergence of a wide array of light bulbs.

-Our blog will provide the basic information on 5 different light bulbs, and you will know the difference between watts and lumens, then lighting colors for each type of light bulb.
+Our blog will provide the basic information on 5 different types of light bulbs, and you will know the difference between watts and lumens, then lighting colors for each type of light bulb.

 5 Types of Light Bulbs